icunico/Fussmann_foodweb/README.md

 ## What is fussmann_ml ?

-The present model is based on the Fussmann food web (https://onlinelibrary.wiley.com/doi/pdfdirect/10.1046/j.1461-0248.2002.00329.x), with extensions to include the microbial loop and mass-balance constraints.
+The present model is based on the Fussmann food web (https://onlinelibrary.wiley.com/doi/pdfdirect/10.1046/j.1461-0248.2002.00329.x).
-The microbial loop is a key process at the lower level of the trophic network, where bacteria facilitate the recycling of detritus from higher trophic levels into nutrients, which are subsequently available for the growth of primary producers.
+Fussmann food web model includes one to three primary producers, one or two consumers, and primary, secondary, and tertiary predators.
 The fussmann_ml code computes the system’s dynamic behavior (species extinction, steady state, periodic oscillations, or chaos) for all user-defined parameter combinations.